 - Help them to understand: if smearing is the problem, focus on toilet training.
 If pica is the issue, use visuals to learn what’s edible and what’s not.
 If it is a sensory-based issue, try replacing inappropriate items with an appropriate alternative of a similar texture, eg a crunchy carrot stick, popcorn, chewing gum.

 - Get support contact your local community support networks.
-Discuss your child’s behaviour with professionals and therapists.
-Speak to other parents.
-Get your family involved.
+Discuss your child’s behaviour with a GP, professionals and therapists.